Optimized Memory Tagging on AmpereOne Processors: Evaluation of Ampere's MTE Implementation

 To further validate the hypothesis that frequent, fragmented allocations are a primary source of overhead, we evaluated the performance of these workloads with jemalloc \cite{jemalloc_paper}, a memory allocator designed to mitigate fragmentation.
 It accomplishes this through techniques such as size-classed arenas, which are particularly effective for workloads with high rates of small-object allocations.
 If our hypothesis is correct, the applications impacted by MTE should, in turn, derive benefit from a fragmentation-aware allocator like jemalloc.

 Our results confirm this correlation.
-In Figure~\ref{tab:jemalloc_uplift}, we show jemalloc's performance improvement on 192-copy CPU 2017, with a tagging-disabled baseline (since jemalloc does not support tagging).
+In \autoref{tab:jemalloc_uplift}, we show jemalloc's performance improvement on 192-copy CPU 2017, with a tagging-disabled baseline (since jemalloc does not support tagging).
 The workloads that exhibited the largest MTE-related regressions (502.gcc, 523.xalanc, and 520.omnetpp) do gain substantial performance when linked and run with jemalloc.
 This finding provides strong evidence that the observed MTE slowdowns are not an intrinsic cost of tag checking itself, but are tightly coupled to the underlying memory allocation patterns and the efficiency of the memory management subsystem.
-This study provides motivation for the community to research custom heap allocators with tagging support, which can additionally assist with other types of security issues \cite{alt_alloc, scudo}.
-Using type-based allocators or size-based allocators also aligns with Apple's direction of using a custom allocator for MTE \cite{AppleMemoryIntegrityEnforcementBlog}.
+This study provides motivation for the community to research custom heap allocators with tagging support and smarter policies, which can additionally assist with other types of security issues \cite{alt_alloc, scudo}.
+Using type-based allocators or size-based allocators also aligns with Apple's direction of using a custom allocator for MTE, xzone malloc \cite{xzone_malloc}, where small blocks' tags are reassigned on free but larger blocks' tags are reassigned lazily upon the next allocation \cite{acm_queue_safety}.
+The GNU Tools Cauldron 2025 sessions also acknowledged the issue with MTE and GLIBC malloc of small objects \cite{glibc_cauldron}.